isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``backup`` - normal operation of the backup server.
 In this state it receives lease updates from the active servers.

--  ``comunication-recovery`` - an active server running in load-balancing mode may transition to this state when it experiences communication issues with a partner server over the control channel.
+-  ``communication-recovery`` - an active server running in load-balancing mode may transition to this state when it experiences communication issues with a partner server over the control channel.
 This is an intermediate state between the ``load-balancing`` and ``partner-down``